1970 United States Senate election in Washington: General election

 Jackson was announced as the winner on November 3, 1970, three minutes after polls closed on election night.
-He had set the previous Washington record in 1964, which he broke by receiving 82 percent to Elicker's 16 percent, with two third party candidates sharing the remainder of the vote.
+He had set the previous Washington record in 1964, which he broke by receiving 82% to Elicker's 16%, with two third party candidates sharing the remainder of the vote.
 The landslide victory prompted Elicker to say about his percentage, "I'm thinking of asking for a recount".